Leiomy Maldonado

-Leiomy Maldonado (born April 28, 1987), known as the "Wonder Woman of Vogue", is a transgender Puerto Rican dancer, instructor, model, activist, and ballroom dancer.
-She is the founder of the House of Amazon and best known for her voguing.
-Maldonado introduced a new style of voguing which is more athletic and dramatic when she entered into the scene in early 2000s New York.
+Leiomy Maldonado (born April 28, 1987), known as the "Wonder Woman of Vogue", is a transgender Puerto Rican-American dancer, instructor, model, activist, and ballroom dancer.
+She is the founder of the House of Amazon and is credited with developing a more athletic and dramatic style of voguing in early 2000s New York, including her signature hair flip move, "The Leiomy Lolly".